Generating Quantum Reservoir State Representations with Random Matrices

 \subsection{Observable Study}

-In all studies presented here, we are using systems of spins coupled with their nearest neighbours.
+In the studies presented here, we employ either coupled spins or qubits within a quantum circuit.
 In such composite systems, the possible states attainable scales by the power of the number of elements, i.e, for a combined state, $|\psi\rangle$

 for $N$ spins and Hilbert space, $\mathcal{H}$.
 When computing measurements in this space, one can apply a sufficiently large matrix and compute a value for the full state.
 However, measurements over subsets are also possible, improving computation time and reducing the problems associated with wavefunction collapse.
-As an observable's outcome is related to its eigenspectrum, it is relevant to identify the impact of partial measurements on constructing a state description and whether performing partial trace measurements improves or degrades the representation.
+As an observable's outcome is related to its eigenspectrum, it is relevant to identify the impact of partial measurements on constructing a state representation and whether performing partial trace measurements improves or degrades the representation.
 To do so, we perform two experiments.
 In the first, observable matrices of different sizes are randomly produced and their spectra compared, and in the second, these random matrices are used to compute observables on random density matrices with and without partial traces.
 The maximum size matrix is fixed by the theoretical maximum number of coupled spin sites considered during our investigations, which was 9.
 Therefore, in the largest case, a 512x512 matrix is considered.
 All matrices are constructed using the QuTIP \texttt{random\_herm} and \texttt{random\_dm} functions.

-\paragraph{Matrix Statistics} Figure~\ref{fig:diversity} (a) outlines the results of the first investigation.
-In these figures, each frame shows the results of the computation on a set of different dimensional observables constructed with a fixed density, stated in the title of the frame.
-For a low density, the random matrix is mostly populated with zeros.
-This figure shows that the larger matrices, perhaps unsurprisingly, produce a more diverse range of eigenvalues.
-This result suggests that the space of solutions for these larger matrices is larger and, therefore, more ideal for measurements.
-However, in real studies, the observable is applied to a state, and therefore, it is important to understand what effect this will have on the measurement's outcome.